nihr43/ansible-mock/README.md

 By default, the instance is immediately deleted.

-If used with `--preserve`, ansible-mock leaves behind the inventory, playbook, and key to run subsequent `ansible-playbook` commands without having to recreate everything:
+If used with `--preserve`, ansible_mock leaves behind the inventory, playbook, and key to run subsequent `ansible-playbook` commands without having to recreate everything:

 ```
-ansible-mock --preserve
+ansible_mock --preserve
 create_node(): creating node test-50767
 wait_until_ready(): waiting for lxd agent to become ready on test-50767
 ...